Idemitsu Kosan: Early 20th century

 Sazō Idemitsu founded Idemitsu & Co. (出光商会, Idemitsu Shōkai) in 1911, selling lubricant oil for Nippon Oil in Moji, northern Kyushu.
 He expanded to selling fuel oil for fishing boats in Shimonoseki.

-After success in Japan, Idemitsu & Co. expanded to Manchuria (China) in 1914 where the Japanese-owned South Manchuria Railroad Co.
-Ltd. was a major customer of lubricant.
+After success in Japan, Idemitsu & Co. expanded to Manchuria (China) in 1914 where the Japanese-owned South Manchuria Railway was a major customer of lubricant.
 A branch was opened in Dalian, northeast China and Idemitsu attempted to enter the Chinese market that was dominated by western companies like Standard Oil and the Asiatic Petroleum Company (a Shell subsidiary).
 The company extended through northern China and into Korea and Taiwan.

 After the Japanese invasion of Manchuria in 1932 the oil trade became government controlled and Idemitsu was forced to scale back.
 Instead he went into transport by oil tanker.
 In 1940 the headquarters were moved to Tokyo and the name changed to the current Idemitsu Kosan K.K. (kabushiki kaisha: stock company).
 With the Japanese military expansion and United States joining the Pacific War the government took control of all industries.